brunogoliveira-ufpr/security-commits-characterization/README.md

+<title>Characterizing Security-related Commits of JavaScript Engines</title>

-This tutorial is a guide to replicate the results from the article: Characterizing Security-related Commits of JavaScript Engines
+This tutorial is a guide to replicate the results from the article.

 Projects
 Commits